diegouribe/BAB_Fa20_ObjectiveTask/Merkle Tree/readme.md

 Use `python3 test.py` to run all the tests.
 You may add your own tests and run them with `python [filename].py`.
 Make sure to format tests according to the `unittest` module (take a look at the other files to see examples).

 Writing your own tests is not required but highly recommended.
-All that matters is passing the provided test cases.
+Your code must pass all cases, not just the ones covered in our tests.